-1.2.
+- 1.2.
 Business New Zealand's key goal is the implementation of policies that would see New Zealand retain a first world national income and regain a place in the top ten of the OECD in per capita GDP terms.
 This is a goal that is shared by the Government.
 It is widely acknowledged that consistent, sustainable growth in real GDP per capita of well in excess of 4% per annum would be required to achieve this goal.
-Continued growth of around 2% (our long-run average) would only continue New Zealand's relative decline.

-The Government has recently advised that growth must be inclusive in all areas of the economy.
-Increased access to training and employment is one way to achieve higher growth, but increases in the minimum wage rate and/or extensions to its coverage may limit this access.
+Continued growth of around 2% (our long-run average) would only continue New Zealand's relative decline. - 1.3.
+Increased access to training and employment is one way to achieve higher growth.
+However, increases in the minimum wage rate and/or extensions to its coverage may limit this access, as businesses no longer find it economically viable to hire workers at an increased minimum rate.
+Increases can be particularly severe on those earning the youth minimum wage rate, as opportunities for valuable work-place learning and skill development become increasingly harder to obtain. - 1.4.
+There have already been extensive changes to the rates and eligibility of the adult and youth minimum wage since the current Government was elected in

-1.3.
-There have already been extensive changes to the eligibility and rates of the adult and youth minimum wage over the last two years.
-Future changes have been outlined, in particular to allow coverage by a minimum wage to be extended to those undertaking at least 60 credits of training towards a qualification on the National Qualifications Framework, as well as a possible increase in the current adult and/or youth minimum wage rate.
-Also, the Government has asked specific questions concerning the impact the minimum wage has on employers and workers.
-Because of recent increases to the minimum wage rates, in particular to the youth rate, Business New Zealand is concerned that any further rises would severely impact on the ability of businesses to provide jobs and training opportunities.
-We believe that Government focus should be on increased access to training and employment to achieve higher economic growth, and that consideration be given to abolish the youth minimum wage rate if research shows it is an impediment to young people obtaining a job.
+1999.
+Both the youth and adult minimum wage rate have increased every year since 2000, the age of eligibility for the adult minimum wage rate has decreased from 20 to 18, and coverage of the minimum wage has been extended to those undertaking at least 60 credits of training towards a qualification on the National Qualifications Framework.
+Because of these changes - particularly to the youth rate - Business New Zealand is concerned that any further rises will severely impact on the ability of businesses to provide jobs and training opportunities.
+We believe that Government focus should be on increased access to training and employment to achieve higher economic growth, and that consideration be given to abolishing the youth minimum wage rate if research shows it is an impediment to young people obtaining a job.

-2. Youth Minimum Wage Rates
+2. Minimum Wage Rates and the Consumers Price Index